lxbr/ludwig/README.md

 4. Then run `scripts/build_native`.
 5. After the scripts finished, call `./ludwig`.

+* Does compilation fail?
+  * Try uncommenting the `--report-unsupported-elements-at-runtime` flag in the `com.github.lxbr.ludwig.native-image` namespace.
+  * Compilation will take longer and the binary will be bigger.

+* Is macos asking you to install Java 6?
+  * Have a look at this: https://support.apple.com/kb/dl1572

 ## Clojure and GraalVM

 Compiling Clojure sources to native code works surprisingly well,